-As a family-run creative space supplier, Spenbeck has received an exceptional amount of business in the last few months.
+As a family-run office supplier, Spenbeck has received an exceptional amount of business in the last few months.
 We have been proactive in introducing COVID-safety measures to our in-demand creative office spaces in the heart of Nottingham’s Lace Market, from supplying antibac plates to installing minimal-touch bathroom doors in our washrooms.
-We are introducing steam cleaning services to complement the natural cross-ventilation enjoyed by tenants currently occupying our spacious refurbished Victorian buildings, while our decision to replace hand dryers with disposable paper towels was a necessary measure to ensure hygiene in our creative spaces.
+We are introducing steam cleaning services to complement the natural cross-ventilation enjoyed by tenants currently occupying our spacious refurbished Victorian buildings, while our decision to replace hand dryers with disposable paper towels was a necessary measure to ensure hygiene across our office portfolio.

 These measures have been well-received.
-While our bespoke office spaces are continuing to attract new clients, many of our current tenants continued working from our COVID-safe buildings while the rest of the world switched online.
+While our bespoke offices are continuing to attract new clients, many of our current tenants continued working from our COVID-safe buildings while the rest of the world switched online.
 Though our move towards flexible hybrid social spaces is attracting new tenants, we haven’t forgotten our buildings’ current residents.
-We are working closely with our valued clients to make them feel safe and comfortable, doing our best to meet our tenants’ needs and reconfiguring their creative spaces to suit.
+We are working closely with our valued clients to make them feel safe and comfortable, doing our best to meet our tenants’ needs and reconfiguring their offices to suit.

-Why are our office spaces still in demand when many commercial real estate companies across the globe are suffering?
+Why are our offices still in demand when many commercial real estate companies across the globe are suffering?
 The answer is simple.
 Spenbeck continues to provide a personalised service, going above and beyond to help our tenants feel safe and at home in our upmarket properties.
-From installing workplace showers and unisex toilets at our tenants’ request to introducing a wealth of safety measures, we are working to make our creative spaces work for you.
+From installing workplace showers and unisex toilets at our tenants’ request to introducing a wealth of safety measures, we are working to make our offices work for you.

-What’s more, our modern offices retrofitted in iconic historical buildings (such as Nottingham’s famous Birkin Building) persist in attracting tenants who are searching for flexible workspace in the heart of the city.
+What’s more, our modern offices retrofitted in iconic historical buildings (such as Nottingham’s famous Birkin Building) continue to attract tenants who are searching for flexible workspace in the heart of the city.
 Being only a two minutes’ walk away from The Lace Market tram stop, five minutes from Old Market Square and ten minutes away from Nottingham Train Station, our creative spaces provide the ideal setting for your business to thrive.